felixfavour/cow-website/content/blog/church-presentation-software-vs-powerpoint-what-works-better-for-worship-services.md

 ---
-title: "Church Presentation Software vs PowerPoint: What Works Better for Worship Services?"
+title: "Why Churches Are Moving Beyond PowerPoint to Dedicated Presentation Software?"
 description: "For years, many churches have relied on PowerPoint to manage their worship presentations.
 It’s familiar, widely available, and easy to start with.
 But as services become more dynamic with live scripture search, multilingual needs, and seamless transitions the limitations of general presentation tools become more obvious.
 This raises an important question:  Is PowerPoint still the best tool for church services, or is it time to switch to dedicated church presentation software?"
 author: Praise Simileoluwa
 author_img: /images/author/praise.jpg